Air Canada Aeroplan Complete Guide

 Points + Cash Awards

 After finding an award online, Aeroplan offers the option to pay with a combination of cash and points.
 The first option is to pay for the entire award, including taxes and fees, with points.
-This is the only option I don’t recommend because you’ll only get 1 cent CAD per point value for the points used to cover taxes and fees.
+This is the only option we don’t recommend because you’ll only get 1 Canadian cent ($0.01 CAD) per point in value for the points used to cover taxes and fees.
 The next option is the standard award options.
 The next two are options to pay fewer points in exchange for more cash.
 These two options are like buying points for 1.8 cents CAD (1.4 cents USD) per point.
 That’s pretty good!
+Note that Aeroplan does sometimes sell points for even less, but not often.

 Points + Cash Example